Manitoba's Excellence in Education Awards

 St. James-Assiniboia School Division

-Tara Tuchscherer’s contributions to the St. James Collegiate community over the past 20 years have left a deep and lasting positive impact.
-She is a driving force in shaping an inclusive school culture in which students feel valued and empowered to contribute to the betterment of the entire school community and beyond.
+Tuchscherer’s contributions to the St. James Collegiate community over the past 20 years have made a lasting and positive impact.
+She is a driving force in shaping an inclusive school culture where students feel valued and empowered to make valuable contributions to the entire school community.
 As a humanities teacher, Tuchscherer’s thoughtful and engaging teaching style makes learning highly relevant and compelling.
 Students are supported to achieve their best outcomes and personal self-growth.
 The result is made evident by the numerous student-led initiatives, many receiving special recognition such as the Manitoba Indigenous Youth Achievement awards and the Manitoba Council for International Cooperation’s Outstanding Take Action Project awards.
-With boundless energy and passion, Tuchscherer coordinates and obtains funding for many school-wide initiatives in the areas of human rights, sustainability, literacy and Indigenous allyship.
-She also develops monthly lessons focusing on Truth and Reconciliation for her colleagues to incorporate into their teaching.
-Under her leadership, engagement opportunities are plenty—from the EcoJimmies and Culturally United student groups to Indigenous and Women’s Day events.
+With boundless energy and passion, Tuchscherer co-ordinates and obtains funding for many school-wide initiatives in the areas of human rights, sustainability, literacy and Indigenous allyship.
+She also develops monthly lessons focusing on truth and reconciliation for her colleagues to incorporate into their teaching.
+Under her leadership, engagement opportunities are plenty – from the EcoJimmies and Culturally United student groups to Indigenous and Women’s Day events.
 Her influence reaches further through her role in making St. James Collegiate Winnipeg’s first Fair Trade School in 2017.
-Tuchscherer is a remarkable educator who affirms and nurtures the great potential in each person, resulting in a more compassionate and sustainable world.
+Tuchscherer affirms and nurtures the great potential in each person, resulting in a more compassionate and sustainable world.

 Back to Top Arrow